top of page

 • Funding is solely for program expenses and cannot be used for general organizational operating expenses.

-• The grants include an allotment of AmeriCorps member positions and the funds awarded by CNCS are directly tied to the specific number of members awarded.
+• The grants include an allotment of AmeriCorps member positions and the funds awarded by AmeriCorps, federal agency, are directly tied to the specific number of members awarded.

 • Organizations must design activities for AmeriCorps Members that demonstrate an evidence-based or evidence-informed approach to strengthening communities and solving community problems.